atensoftware/disable-buttons-on-click/README.md

 ## Solution provided by this script

-* Free and open-source
-* Single script with no dependencies
 * Show a static, non-animated wait icon in the background of the button, auto-sized to the button (absolute zero layout shift)
+* Only designated buttons are disabled, not the whole page, allowing user to continue multi-tasking
 * Three-step implementation using declarative-syntax
-* Only designated buttons are disabled, not the whole page, allowing user to continue multi-tasking
-* High performance

 ## How to use